sewage treatment solutions

 Depending on usage and the number of house occupants, de-sludging may be more frequent.

 You will need to often monitor the level of the sludge.
-If you don’t your alarm might set off because your tank is too full with sludge.
+If you don’t your alarm might set off because your waste water tank is too full with sludge.

 How to remove sewage sludge?

 This process is carried out with a vacuum tanker by a professional.
 This task cannot be completed by homeowners under any circumstances:

 - Empty the sewage treatment plant or septic tank using a vacuum tanker.
 Care must be taken not to damage the unit with the hose of the vacuum tanker.

 - Do not let this heavy equipment drive over the tank.
 Maintain a distance of at least four meters away from the covers of the tank.